JosephLai241/URS/README.md

 ## Livestreaming Reddit via PRAW

-These tools may be used to livestream comments or submissions from Subreddits or Redditors.
+These tools may be used to livestream comments or submissions submitted within Subreddits or by Redditors.

 **Comments are streamed by default**.
 To stream submissions instead, include the `--stream-submissions` flag.